-I'm finding myself in a waiting room on the Lord, and it has reminded me that when I gave myself to Him I gave up my “right” to be in charge (we never were in charge anyway we just came to that understanding when He opened our eyes to His sovereign control over our lives).
+I’m finding myself in a waiting room on the Lord, and it has reminded me that when I gave myself to Him I gave up my “right” to be in charge.
 Even though it is a truth we know, how many times do we want to think that somehow we can effect change in our life situations?

 So, I am learning as the apostle Paul did that the thorn in my flesh is there to keep me humble and relying on the Lord in all things.
 I need to keep my eyes on Christ and be reminded that He will see me through all trials and circumstances.
 My inheritance is secure, and His love for me stands firm in the midst of suffering.

 I have a reminder in my journal from Elisabeth Elliot: